VedantKumawat20/PYTHON_SQL_P3_WALMART/README.md

 •	 payment preferences

 ### 🎯 Objective
-To build an end-to-end data analytics pipeline using Python and SQL:
+To build an end-to-end data analytics pipeline using Python and SQL:<br>
 •	data extraction using Kaggle API
 •	Clean and transform the data
 •	Load into SQL databases